DiegoAndai/esm-test-8-next-document-monorepo/README.md

 ## Context

-Issue found when trying to add `exports` field to `material-nextjs` integration package.
+Issue found when [trying to add `exports`](https://github.com/mui/material-ui/pull/41596) field to [the `material-nextjs` integration package](https://github.com/mui/material-ui/tree/next/packages/mui-material-nextjs).
 This is a minimal repro with the following structure:

 - `packages/minimal-next-document-package` is a package which imports the default from `next/document.js` and checks if `getInitialProps` is defined.
 This is a minimal version of what `material-nextjs` does (reference).
 It has two equivalent versions: